 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Foetal tooth.
 Coloured light micrograph (LM) of a section through the tip of unerupted foetal tooth.
 The first set of teeth begin to develop around six weeks after conception.
 The permanent teeth begin to develop around a month after this.
-The foetal tooth is capped with a layer of enamel (red), with a layer of dentine (cyan) beneath this.
+The foetal tooth is capped with a layer of enamel (orange), with a layer of dentine (blue) beneath this.
 The pale region below these is the pulp.
-A layer of ameloblasts (purple) forming the enamel, and odontoblasts (blue) forming the dentine, are present.
+A layer of ameloblasts (red) forming the enamel, and odontoblasts (purple) forming the dentine, are present.
 Magnification: x160 when printed 10cm tall.

 Model release not required.
 Property release not required.